If you do just one safari in South Africa, do it at Phinda Game Reserve.

 You can get out to see a local village

-Apart from the incredible wildlife of Phinda Game Reserve, one of the reasons I truly enjoyed about it is that, for as far as you may feel from civilization, this is right next door.
-During our time in Phinda, my sister and I had a chance to visit a local community, making stops at a local school created thanks to the effort of an NGO called Africa Foundation.
+Apart from the incredible wildlife of Phinda Game Reserve, you will also have a chance to visit a local community, making stops at a local school created thanks to the effort of an NGO called Africa Foundation.

-There, we had the headmaster taking us around, telling us the story of how the school came about, the challenges and the issues she had to overcome, and showing us, with a lot of well deserved pride, all that she and the local community have managed to achieve.
+You will meet the headmaster of the school, who will take you around and tell you the story of how the school came about, the challenges and the issues she had to overcome, and showing you all that she and the local community have managed to achieve.

-As well as the primary school, the local community tour with Africa Foundation also included a visit to the kindergarten, to the local crafts market and to the community health center, all of them running thanks to the help of the NGO.
-I am sure you can see why, as a former human rights lawyer, I was happy to see that the work and efforts of an NGO to empower local communities are being successful.
+As well as the primary school, the local community tour with Africa Foundation also includes a visit to the kindergarten, to the local crafts market and to the community health center, all of them running thanks to the help of the NGO.

 And even go to the beach